Meet the Applicants

 Instructions & Requirements

 Companies applying for this Accelerator must provide a W9 and proof of citizenship.
 Participation requires a minimum of two individuals per company, including a member capable of making high-level business decisions for the company.
 Further, these same two individuals must attend each onsite session, regardless of what other team members may attend.

-On Nov.
-20, 2019 at 1:00 pm Eastern Time, the Accelerator will hold a live Q&A Session for all applicants or potential applicants.
-(Insert link to details of Q&A Call In – internal to website).
+- Attend live Q&A Session for all applicants or potential applicants.
 An FAQ section will be available on the website for applicants’ reference.

-On Jan.
-24, 2020, the Accelerator team will notify selected companies of their acceptance.
-Once selected, the companies will receive a $35,000 stipend to cover travel and other expenses associated with the Accelerator and final Demo Day.
-This stipend is not a grant for general business expenses and is in consideration for full participation in the Accelerator.
-To encourage meaningful engagement throughout the Accelerator, selected companies will receive $17,500 in January (prior to the Accelerator) and $17,500 in September (after Demo Day participation).
-“Ask Me Anything” Q&A Session.
+Once selected, the companies will receive a predetermined stipend to cover travel and other expenses associated with the T3 Transition Accelerator and final Demo Day.
+This stipend is not a grant for general business expenses and is in consideration for full participation in the T3 Transition Accelerator.
+To encourage meaningful engagement throughout the T3 Transition Accelerator, companies will receive half of the stipend prior to the T3 Transition Accelerator and half after Demo Day participation.

 Thanks for your interest in the T3 Transition Accelerator!
 During selection, the T3 Transition Accelerator emphasizes technology relevance , team competence, and commercial potential.
 When formulating your company’s answers, keep these in mind.